johnboronkas/photosynthesis/README.md

 ## todo

 - [ ] update rules from V1 to V2 of the rulebook (just did a major refactor of the rules/command sections, sorry) (Andrew)
-- [ ] check game file to ensure it is suitable for machine learning purposes (rework and slim down as necessary, was just a throw together first shot) (Andrew?)
+- [ ] check game file to ensure it is suitable for machine learning purposes (rework and slim down as necessary) (Andrew?/entire ML group?)
 - [ ] need a 'load' and 'next' command for game files to allow people to go into an after-action report mode with just show commands and next
   - make unique names for the game files based on who is in the match and the timestamp
 - [ ] add instructions on the readme of how to make a bot